Devv64bit/Advance-Process-Manager/README.md

 ## Test Results
 ### Create Process
+These screenshots demonstrates the creation of a new process.
+Users can input a process name, and the Process Manager successfully creates a new process with the provided name and assigns a unique Process ID (PID).
+Within the process, users can create threads, and list them.
+The Process Manager also logs the creation of the process and threads of the process in the Process Manager.log file.

 ![Alt text](/imgs/image-0.png)
 ![Alt text](/imgs/image.png)
 ![Alt text](/imgs/image-1.png)

 ### List Processes
+In this screenshot, the "List Processes" functionality is showcased.
+It displays process made by user, list of all running processes on your PC, including their PID, parent PID, name, and status.
+Users can easily monitor the running processes.
 ![Alt text](/imgs/image-2.png)
 ![Alt text](/imgs/image-3.png)

 ### Create Thread
+This image illustrates the creation of a new thread within a process.
+Users can specify a thread name, and the Process Manager creates a new thread successfully.
+The Process Manager also logs the creation of the thread in the Process Manager.log file.
 ![Alt text](/imgs/image-4.png)

 ### Terminate Thread
+In this screenshot, the termination of a thread is demonstrated.
+Users can provide the thread name, and the Process Manager requests the termination of the specified thread, followed by a successful termination message.
+The Process Manager also logs the termination of the thread in the Process Manager.log file.
 ![Alt text](/imgs/image-5.png)

 ### IPC: Send Message
+This section showcases the inter-process communication (IPC) feature.
+Users can send a message using IPC, and the Process Manager delivers the message successfully.
+The message sent is displayed in the screenshot.
+The Process Manager also logs the message sent in the Process Manager.log file.
 ![Alt text](/imgs/image-6.png)
 ![Alt text](/imgs/image-7.png)

 ### IPC: Receive Message
+Here, the Process Manager demonstrates the capability to receive messages through IPC.
+It displays the received messages from the log file, allowing users to retrieve and view them.
 ![Alt text](/imgs/image-8.png)

 ### Process Synchronization
+The screenshot presents the demonstration of process synchronization using multiprocessing.
+It shows the producer-consumer pattern, where items are produced and consumed with synchronization.
+The Process Manager logs the synchronization events in the Process Manager.log file.
 ![Alt text](/imgs/image-9.png)

 ## Process Manager.log file
+The screenshot below shows the Process Manager.log file, which logs all the events, errors, and information related to process synchronization.
 ![Alt text](/imgs/image-10.png)